theRealAph/ScopeLocals/README.md

 This JEP is only concerned with associating local names and values.
 It doesn't attempt to replace, for example, try-with-resources.
-It doesn't perform cleanup operations when a scope ends, and isn't related to a C++-style destructor.
+It doesn't perform cleanup operations when an extent ends, and isn't related to a C++-style destructor.

-It is not a goal to force virtual threads to use scope locals instead of thread local variables.
-While we expect scope locals to be a better fit in many or most cases., thread-local variables may still be useful in some contexts,
+It is not a goal to force virtual threads to use extent locals instead of thread local variables.
+While we expect extent locals to be a better fit in many or most cases., thread-local variables may still be useful in some contexts,